Xujiayao/Discord-MC-Chat/README.md

 For code contributions, the build file is located in the `/wrapper/build/libs/` folder.

 For translation contributions, language files are located in the `/wrapper/src/main/resources/lang/` folder.
 Copy `en_us.json` and rename the new one to your language code to get started.
-Please provide translations for the entire file for all keys except those starting with the `advancements` and `death` prefixes.
-Those messages are official translations of Minecraft, which may sync from the official translations at any time.
+Please provide translations for the entire file for all keys.

 ## Features